-The area defined as the town centre is shown on the map "The town centre is defined in the URS Town Centre Review (2014)" above.
+The area defined as the Primary Shopping Area is shown on the Policies Map.
 For this area:

-- a) Proposals to provide increased numbers of public off road car parking spaces in or adjacent to the town centre will be supported. - b) Development proposals in or adjacent to the town centre should make adequate provision for on-site parking and not rely on on-street parking.
+- a) Proposals to provide increased numbers of public off road car parking spaces in or adjacent to the town centre will be supported. - b) Where possible development proposals in or adjacent to the town centre should make adequate provision for on-site parking and not rely on on-street parking.